cotner/xbrl/module-examples/src/main/java/org/xbrlapi/examples/render/README.txt

   document using XBRLAPI and renders the document according to XBRL Inline Specification 0.64.

-  The the purpose of this project is to give developers step by step instructions to discover a taxonomy set and use Berkeley DB XML API to store the instance documents and traverse through the various relationship networks to build rendering solutions.
+  The purpose of this module is to give developers step by step instructions to discover a taxonomy set and use the XBRLAPI to store the instance documents and traverse through the various presentation networks to build rendering solutions.
 This sample application also demonstrates how to build XBRL Inline documents using XBRL API.

+  The example uses the open source Freemarker template system (http://freemarker.sourceforge.net/) to simplify the documentation of the desired rendering of the information in the XBRL instance being processed.

   Where is it?
   ------------